A least-squares Galerkin approach to gradient recovery for Hamilton-Jacobi-Bellman equation with Cordes coefficients: A least-squares Galerkin gradient recovery for linear nondivergence form elliptic PDEs

 Consistent with (\ref{eq:E-L-eq-2}), we define the symmetric bilinear form

 by

-In order to prove that (\ref{eq:E-L-eq-2}) is well posed, via the Lax--Milgram theorem, it is enough to show that the bilinear form $a_\theta$ is coercive and continuous.
-We investigate this issue through the following results. \begin{Lem}[Maxwell's inequality] For a convex $\W$, every function $\vec\psi\in\sobh1(\W;\R d)$ satisfies
+To establish the well-posedness of (\ref{eq:E-L-eq-2}) using the Lax--Milgram theorem, it suffices to demonstrate the coercivity and continuity of the bilinear form $a_\theta$.
+We address this matter through the following results. \begin{Lem}[Maxwell's inequality] For a convex $\W$, every function $\vec\psi\in\sobh1(\W;\R d)$ satisfies

 \end{Lem} See \citet[Lem.
 2.2 \& Rem.
 2.4]{Costabel} for more details.
 The bound (\ref{ineq:maxwell-general}) for $\vec \psi \in \linspace W$ known as Maxwell's inequality, which is

 \begin{Lem}[generalized Maxwell's inequality] Let $\W$ be a convex domain.
 There exists $C_{\ref{ineq:general-maxwell}}>0$ such that for any $\vec \psi \in \sobh1(\W; \R d)$,